 1. Resetting Your Nest Thermostat

-Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
-You will then have five options:
+After writing down this information, go to Settings, select Reset and press.
+You will be presented with five options:

-• Away: This kind of reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.
+• Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.

-• All Settings: Self-explanatory, an All Settings reset clears all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi